dmorl/MichiganCOVID/README.md

 **Author notes:** This spreadsheet combines multiple tables with counts and demographics about confirmed COVID-19 cases in Michigan for ease of use.
 Variables are parsed into sections providing additional information about each table <br />
 As of 2020-06-05, Michigan.gov has moved over to the Microsoft Power BI data dashboard to display statistics.
 As a result, archiving the webpage is no longer effective.
 Some table names have changed, so SECTIONS now include a TableDescription that describes variable location pre-dashboard, and DashDescription, that describes variable location post-dashboard relocation.
 As a result of the move, some variables are no longer reported while others have been added.
 Notably, many variables are now being reported as raw numbers instead of percentages <br />
 As of 2020-09-06, data on cases, deaths and testing will be reported Monday – Saturday due to the erratic nature of weekend data.
 As of 2021-06-18, data will no longer be updated on Saturdays.
+As of 2021-07-02, COVID data will be posted twice a week on Tuesdays and Fridays.
 ---

 ### MichiganOverview_Deceased.csv